TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 <img style="border-style:solid; border-width: thin;" src="https://cdn.discordapp.com/attachments/594699048842297355/687463655696367877/01_VirtualBox_OS.png" alt="The VirtualBox Create Virtual Machine window" title="Lubuntu should make the Version be Ubuntu (64-bit) automatically">

   1. Memory size: Use 2048 MB or more if possible.
 Ideally, this amount should be about half of your computer’s maximum memory.
 For example, if you have 8 GB of RAM, allocate 4096 MB (1024 MB to 1 GB) to your VM’s operating system.
-If you do not know how much RAM is available to you, please click <a href="https://www.google.com/search?q=how+to+find+out+how+much+ram+you+have" target="_blank">here</a>.
+If you do not know how much RAM is available to you, please click [here](https://www.google.com/search?q=how+to+find+out+how+much+ram+you+have).</br>
   <img style="border-style:solid; border-width: thin;" src="https://cdn.discordapp.com/attachments/594699048842297355/687463663421882379/02_VirtualBox_Mem.png" alt="The VirtualBox RAM window" title="Please allow me to Google that for you">

   2. Hard disk: Click **“Create a virtual hard disk now”.**